zopefoundation/zc.ngi/src/zc/ngi/README.txt

 It is sometimes useful to connect a client handler and a server handler.
-Listeners created with the zc.ngi.testing.listener class have a connector method that can be used to create connections to a server.
+Listeners created with the zc.ngi.testing.listener class have a connect method that can be used to create connections to a server.

 Let's connect out echo server and client.
 First, we'll create out server using the listener constructor:

     >>> listener = zc.ngi.testing.listener(EchoServer)

-Then we'll use the connector method on the listener:
+Then we'll use the connect method on the listener:

-    >>> client = EchoClient(listener.connector)
+    >>> client = EchoClient(listener.connect)
     >>> client.check(('localhost', 42), ['hello', 'world', 'how are you?'])
     server connected
     server got input: 'hello\n'